Why your business needs a standardised sales process

 Using tasks and workflows

 A good CRM, when combined with either its native or 3rd party sales automation software, should enable your sales team to set tasks and reminders in their calendars to follow up.
-It should be standard to attach call oom data to contact records for continuity of progression for the sales reps and if they go out sick or leave.
+It should be standard to attach call data to contact records for continuity of progression for the sales reps and if they are out of office or leave.

-Workflows can fo the heavy admin around the outreach and nurturing of qualified leads.
+Workflows can minimise the heavy admin around the outreach and nurturing of qualified leads.

 Define your prospecting sequence

 For your highly rated leads, you should attempt at least 10 times to connect.
 A mix of calls (telephone), voicemails, Vidyards and email sequences.
-It is now suggested it takes 12 touchpoints to convert an opportunity.
+It’s now suggested it takes 12 touchpoints to convert an opportunity.

 Lower rated opportunities should have less focus.
-Try halving your process for the highly-rated leads; 2 calls, voicemails or Vidyards and 3 email sequences.
+Try halving your process for the highly-rated leads; two calls, voicemails or Vidyards and three email sequences.